tramanh06/tramanh06.github.io/_posts/2023-11-01-bandits-algorithms.md

 ---

 In recommendations setting, one would occasionally come across Multi-armed bandits algorithm mentioned as a method to serve recommended content.
-In this article, I would go over what bandit algorithms mean, what the popular algorithms are, as well as how multi-armed bandits are used in recommendations.
+In this article, I will go over what bandit algorithms mean, what the popular algorithms are, as well as how multi-armed bandits are used in recommendations.

 # Introduction to bandits algorithm